0xFustang/openrelik-worker-dissect/README.md

 # Usage

-This worker brings the ability to
+This worker brings the ability to:

 - use `target-query` from Dissect and output in a dump file
 - use `rdump` to parse a `target-query` dump file:
-  - create to a JSONL file
+  - convert it to a JSONL file
-  - send to a Splunk instance
+  - send the parsed data to a Splunk instance

 # Installation

 1. Add to your docker-compose configuration: